TheCedarPrince/OldWebsite/about.md

 I am immensely interested in and concerned about public health and the social determinants of health, development for LMICs and resource constrained environments, mental health - specifically personality disorders -, and patient medical environments.
 {: style="text-align: center;"}

-For information about my work, please refer to the [Projects](/projects/) section of my website.
+For information about my work, please check out [What I Do](/).
 {: style="text-align: center;"}

 ### Hobbies?
 {: style="text-align: center;"}

-I am a multi-instrumentalist; I am heavily influenced by acts like Caspian and Hammock and composers such as Ólafur Arnalds.
-I enjoy working on films with friends - even had a film I scored nominated for the Cannes Festival!
+I am a multi-instrumentalist; I am heavily influenced by acts like Caspian and Hammock and composers such as Ólafur Arnalds and Jóhann Jóhannsson.
+I enjoy working on films with friends - even had a film I scored nominated for the [Cannes Short Film Corner](/projects/2018-09-20-Its Different/)!
 {: style="text-align: center;"}

 ### Looking for my :page_facing_up: ?